List of bats described in the 2000s: Kock's mouse-eared bat, Myotis dieteri (2005)

-Harrison's Murine Bat Murina harrisoni (2005)
+Harrison's murine bat, Murina harrisoni (2005)

 This bat was collected in a degraded gallery forest in Kirirom National Park in Cambodia.
 It differs from all other Murina species by its second upper incisor being shorter than the first, and from all but one by the insertion of its tail membrane on the base of the first toe.

-Scotophilus tandrefana (2005)
+Malagasy yellow bat, Scotophilus tandrefana (2005)

 This new species is known from three localities in western Madagascar (Bemaraha, Mahabo, and Sarodrano).

 2004

-Ansell's Epauletted Fruit Bat Epomophorus anselli (2004)
+Ansell's epauletted fruit bat, Epomophorus anselli (2004)

 This new fruit bat was discovered in two bat collections from Malawi.
 The species is intermediate in size between the sympatric species E. labiatus and E. crypturus.
 Its wings are relatively broad, its tail membrane is narrow.
 In females, the 5th palatal ridge is partly between the first upper molars.

-Red or Chocolate Free-tailed Bat Chaerephon jobimena (2004)
+Red or chocolate free-tailed bat, Chaerephon jobimena (2004)

 This species was caught in northern Madagascar and consists of two typical colour morphs, a reddish one and a medium chocolate brown one.

-Kachin Woolly Bat Kerivoula kachinensis (2004)
+Kachin woolly bat, Kerivoula kachinensis (2004)

 This bat was found in forests in North Myanmar.
 It is characterized by the combination of its large size – it is larger than most other Asiatic Kerivoula species – and its unique flattened skull.

-Hanaki's Dwarf Bat Pipistrellus hanaki (2004)
+Hanaki's dwarf bat, Pipistrellus hanaki (2004)

 This new dwarf bat from Libya differs from its nearest relatives P. pipistrellus and P. pygmaeus chromosomally, and by its larger skull and teeth, and a number of other characters.

-Lonchophylla chocoana (2004)
+Chocoan long-tongued bat, Lonchophylla chocoana (2004)

 A new species currently known only from northwestern Ecuador and southwestern Colombia.

-Lophostoma yasuni (2004)
+Carriker's round-eared bat, Lophostoma yasuni (2004)

 A new species is known only from the type locality in Yasuni National Park, Ecuador.

-Lophostoma aequatorialis (2004)
+Western round-eared bat, Lophostoma aequatorialis (2004)

 A new species from the Pacific coast of northwestern Ecuador (Esmeraldas, Los Ríos, and Pichincha provinces).

-Carollia manu (2004)
+Manu short-tailed bat, Carollia manu (2004)

 A new species is known from southeastern Peru and northern Bolivia.

 2003

-Linduan Rousette Rousettus linduensis (2003)
+Linduan rousette, Rousettus linduensis (2003)

 This species was discovered in Lore Lindu National Park in Central Sulawesi, Indonesia.

-Shield-nosed Bat Hipposideros scutinares (2003)
+Shield-nosed bat, Hipposideros scutinares (2003)

 This is a large leaf-nosed bat from Laos and Vietnam, with a known forearm length of 77.9–82.7 mm and a condylobasal length of 26.5–27.9 mm.
 It is intermediate between its two nearest relatives and further differs from these in a number of body and skull characters.

 2002

-New Caledonian Long-eared Bat Nyctophilus nebulosus (2002)
+New Caledonian long-eared bat, Nyctophilus nebulosus (2002)

 This species is only known from the area of Nouméa on New Caledonia and is considered vulnerable by its author.

-Sowell's Short-tailed Bat Carollia sowelli (2002)
+Sowell's short-tailed bat, Carollia sowelli (2002)

 This species occurs from San Luis Potosi in Mexico to West Panama.

-Matses Big-eared Bat Micronycteris matses (2002)
+Matses big-eared bat, Micronycteris matses (2002)

 Known from a single locality in Peru.